Executive Meta-Leadership Hybrid Program

 Learning extends beyond the classroom.
 You will be challenged to put the lessons from the residential sessions into practice through an action-learning project.
 The projects start with participant-generated ideas that address a real world problem in need of a better solution.
 Then, collaborating in a team of 5-8 members, the team works together during the time between the opening and concluding program sessions to put forth a well-researched solution.

-The program is comprised of a residential opening session and concluding session at Harvard and the action-learning project that is to be completed between the residential sessions; all are mandatory components of the program.
+The program is comprised of an opening session (online) and concluding session (at Harvard) and the action-learning project that is to be completed between the residential sessions; all are mandatory components of the program.